-Research/Language Interests: Russian Romanticism in European context, post-Soviet literature and culture, theater and performance, poetry and poetics, philosophy and aesthetic theory, translation.
+Research/Language Interests: Russian Romanticism in its European context, post-Soviet literature and culture, and Russian theater and performance

 Education: Ph.D.
 Columbia University, 2014

-My research falls into three main categories: Russian Romanticism in its European context, post-Soviet literature and culture, and Russian theater.
+My research falls into three main areas: Russian Romanticism in its European context, post-Soviet literature and culture, and Russian theater and performance.
 I am currently working on two book-length projects: a study of Alexander Pushkin’s sense of the tragic and a second study that examines the proliferation of documentary practices in post-Soviet culture.
-In addition, I am co-editing and translating a new anthology of plays from the New Russian Drama movement for Columbia University Press.
-While treating different genres and periods, all of these projects explore a number of shared problems and themes: the process of cultural transmission and translation, the refraction of history and ideas through art, the emergence of new artistic movements and their influence on individual artists, and manifestations of performativity across media.
-In addition to my academic work, I occasionally work as a dramaturge and a literary translator.
+In addition, I am working on a new anthology of plays from the New Russian Drama, which will soon be published by Columbia University Press.
+While treating different genres and periods, all of these projects explore a number of shared problems and themes: the process of cultural transfer and translation, the refraction of history and ideas through art, the emergence of new artistic movements and their impact on culture and politics, and manifestations of performativity across media.
+In addition to my academic work, I occasionally work as a literary translator and dramaturge.

 Pushkin’s Tragic Visions (book manuscript in preparation)